albumidentify/albumidentify/README.markdown

 ### Config File ###

 A detailed example config file is included with albumidentify in the root directory.
-Simple copy albumidentifyrc.dist to your home directory and rename it ".albumidentifyrc".
-Then edit it to your hearts content.
-Be aware these options will be overridden by any command line options provided at runtime.
+Simple copy albumidentifyrc.dist to either your home directory and rename it ".albumidentifyrc" or "/etc/albumidentifyrc".
+Options specified in the local config file will overide those provided in the global config file.
+Beware however of login information accessible from these files if you don't restrict access to them.
+It is recomended that if you have a need for a global config file you don't store login information in it and instead include that in your personal config file.
+Also be aware that any options provided in config files will be overridden by command line options provided at runtime.

 ### Submitting PUIDs ###